Welcome to today's edition of the Rush 24-7 podcast.

 The Tea Party.

-The uh Tea Party was not afraid of articulating what it believed, what it thought the problems in the country were.
+The Tea Party was not afraid of articulating what it believed, what it thought the problems in the country were.

-So the independents heard that.
+So the Independents heard that.

 And so, yeah, you could make the case that the Republicans won the independent vote without one political consultant coming up with one strategy to do it.

-It was pure and simple liberalism on display.
+It was pure and simple, liberalism on display.

-I wasn't gonna do this now.
+I wasn't going to do this now.

 I had it all timed out.